Audit and risk

 In providing oversight over risk management process, the Committee dedicates at least one meeting a year to perform a detailed review of the Group risk assessment including Information Technology risks.
 The Committee coordinates all assurance activities by means of the Group's combined assurance model.

 The internal audit function provides assurance on the adequacy of the internal control environment across the Group's significant operations.
 The role of internal audit is contained in the internal audit charter which is reviewed annually by the Committee.

-The Committee was provided with the information detailed in paragraph 22.15(h) of the JSE Listings Requirements by Ernst & Young Inc. and Mr D Engelbrecht.
-The information was used by the Committee to assess audit quality and the suitability for reappointment of both Ernst & Young Inc. and Mr D Engelbrecht.
+The Committee was provided with the information detailed in paragraph 22.15(h) of the JSE Listings Requirements by PwC and Mr Thomas Howatt.
+This information was used by the Committee to assess audit quality and the suitability for appointment of both PwC and Mr Thomas Howatt.

-In accordance with the JSE Listings Requirements, the Committee must consider the appropriateness of the expertise and experience of the Financial Director of the Company on an annual basis.
-The Committee believes that Ms Mhlanga, the Financial Director, possesses the appropriate expertise and experience to meet her responsibilities in that position.
+In accordance with the JSE Listings Requirements, the Committee must consider the appropriateness of the expertise and experience of the CFO of the Company on an annual basis.
+The Committee believes that the newly appointed CFO, Mr Brandon Wood, possesses the appropriate expertise and experience to meet his responsibilities in that position.

 The Committee is satisfied that the financial function of the Group incorporates the necessary expertise, resources and experience to adequately carry out its obligations.
-The Committee believes that the Group has established appropriate financial reporting procedures and that those procedures are operating effectively.
+The Committee believes that the Group has established appropriate financial reporting procedures for all entities included in the consolidated financial statements of the Group, and that those procedures are operating effectively.

-Based on the results of work done by the internal audit function and external auditors on the Group's system of internal financial controls, and considering feedback and information from management, the Committee is of the opinion that the Group's system of internal financial control was effective for the year under review and that it formed a reliable basis for the preparation of the Group financial statements.
+Based on the results of work done by the internal audit function and external auditor on the Group's system of internal financial controls, and considering feedback and information from management, the Committee is of the view that the Group's system of internal financial control was effective for the period under review and that it formed a reliable basis for the preparation of the Group financial statements.

 Audit and Risk Committee Chairman